-One of the most endearing aspects of working in a cat hotel is watching our customers expand their kitty cat families.
+One of the most endearing aspects of working in a cat hotel is watching our customers expand their kitty cat families with a new cat sibling.
 We especially love it when our customers decide to adopt a new kitty from a shelter 😻

 But there is a potential downside to all the excitement.
 Much like when humans have a second baby and aren’t sure how their firstborn will respond, the same is true with cats.
 Questions abound.
 Will the kitties get along?
 Will existing kitty feel de-throned?
 Is my kitty an “only cat” kind of kitty?